 Nothing you can do now, right?

-Wrong!
-How a vehicle is driven can drastically impact how much fuel it uses.
+Not so fast!
+How you drive can drastically impact how much fuel your vehicle uses.
 The most notable and easiest method to reduce fuel consumption is to avoid idling.
 According to the U.S. Department of Energy, personal vehicle idling generates around 30 million tons of carbon dioxide in the United States each year – that’s three billion gallons of wasted fuel.
 The rule of thumb is to turn the engine off (not in traffic, of course) if you are going to be stopped for 10 seconds or more.
 It is recommended to keep engine starts to under 10 per day to reduce wear on the starter but going over this benchmark occasionally will not do significant damage.

 Many cold-climate drivers tend to idle their vehicles for several minutes to warm up the engine and cab.
 However, modern engines only need 30 seconds to sufficiently warm up, even on the coldest days, and the cab will warm up faster while the vehicle is in motion.
 As a Minnesota native, I understand the brutality of sitting in a frigid car, but with 250 million personal cars in the United States reducing unnecessary idling can drastically reduce the country’s annual carbon emissions.